tri-cods/html-css/sections/15-properties.md

 # CSS Properties

-Below is a list of useful properties that can be modified with CSS.
-There are also [CSS cheatsheets](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf) available online.
+Below is a list of useful properties that can be modified with CSS -- there are many, many more!
+This [CSS Tutorial from W3 Schools](https://www.w3schools.com/css/default.asp) is a helpful resource for looking up other properties and values.
+You may also want to use refer to a[CSS cheatsheet, such as this one](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf).

 ## Color